iqtree/iqtree.github.io/doc/Compilation-Guide.md

 The sequential IQ-TREE version was successfully compiled with TDM-GCC from <http://tdm-gcc.tdragon.net>.
 Since TDM-GCC is essentially a GCC version for Windows, the compiling steps are like under Linux, except that for step 1, you need to open the Terminal called `TDM-GCC-64`, which can be assessed from the Start menu.

-To build multicore version, please switch to MS Visual Studio and Intel C++ compiler because somehow TDM-GCC caused downgraded performance under our test.
+To build multicore version, please switch to MS Visual Studio and Intel C++ compiler because somehow TDM-GCC caused downgraded performance under our tests.
 Assuming that you have installed MS Visual Studio 2013 and Intel Parallel Studio XE 2015.
 Then change the CMake step to:

     cmake -G "Visual Studio 12 Win64" -T "Intel C++ Compiler XE 15.0" -DIQTREE_FLAGS=omp ..

 This will create solution and projects files for MS Visual Studio inside the build folder.
 Now exit the command prompt, open Windows explorer and navigate into this build folder.
 Double-click file `iqtree.sln` (so-called Visual Studio solution file).
 This will open MS Visual Studio and load IQ-TREE projects.
 Build the solution (Menu BUILD -> Build solution or press F7).
 This creates an executable Release\iqtree.exe.
-This executable can be copied to your system search path such that it is found by your system.
+This executable and the `.dll` files can be copied to your system search path such that IQ-TREE can be invoked from the command line by simply entering `iqtree`.

 Compiling 32-bit version